Test and Trace

 Lateral flow test (rapid test): These tests are being used more widely in work settings and other community-based settings as they provide results within 30 minutes and don’t need to be sent to a laboratory.
 They’re intended to identify those without symptoms.
 They’re not as accurate as a PCR test which is why if you get a positive result from one you should also book a PCR test as soon as possible.

 Do I need to get a coronavirus test?

-If you develop coronavirus symptoms you should order a test as soon as possible.
-You should also self-isolate for at least 10 days from the day your symptoms started.
+If you develop coronavirus symptoms, you should order a PCR test as soon as possible – you should also book one if you have had a positive result from a lateral flow test.
+You should also self-isolate for 10 days from the day your symptoms started.